 However, sometimes children need additional support to access the curriculum for a variety of reasons and will therefore have a special educational need.
 Special educational needs arise for a number of reasons.
 It may be due to a disability which makes it harder for a child to use the same educational facilities that the school provides for the majority of children.
 For some children there may be a specific difficulty.
 For example, they may be having problems with reading, maths or behaviour.
 All special educational needs can be supported with additional provision.
-At St. Mary's, this additional provision is formalised in an IEP (Individual Education Plan).
-This plan outlines the support and approaches which will be used with the child.
+At St. Mary's, this additional provision is formalised in a One Page Profile and/or an IEP (Individual Education Plan).
+These documents outline the support and approaches which will be used with the child.

 If this is required, staff at school will liaise with the Special Educational Needs and Disabilities Coordinator (SENDCo) and parents to ensure appropriate provision is put in place and that all involved with the child are working together.
 If necessary the SENDCo will also complete referrals to specific agencies, for example Speech and Language therapy.

 If you have any concerns about your child, please talk to their class teacher in the first instance.

 Special Educational Needs and Disability Co-ordinator (SENDCo): Mrs. K. Bingley

 Mrs. Bingley is an experienced SENDCo and is fully qualified, having achieved the National Award for Special Educational Needs Co-ordination from the University of Bedfordshire.
 Mrs. Bingley is also the Headteacher at St. Mary's.

 Level 3 Certificate for Special Educational Needs and Disabilities Co-ordination in the Early Years: Mrs. T. Hayes